The guy from BluishDot

 Romania

-I’m just some guy with a passion for studying nature.
+I’m just some guy with a passion for drawing and studying nature.

 Activity Feed